Snow and Ice Removal Plan

 City‐maintained roads are designated primary and secondary based on traffic counts, vehicle types, designated speed limits, and the functional class of the road.
 Public gravel roads are not plowed or sanded.
 Private roads are not maintained by City road crews.
 Residents who live on a private road are advised to work with their neighbors to develop a snow and ice control plan.

-The Snowplow Route Map shows the priority plow routes.
+The Snowplow Route Map (click on map above to enlarge) shows the priority plow routes.
 Red lines indicate priority 1 (primary roads).
 Primary roads provide the highest degree of mobility, serve major centers of activity, and are high traffic volume links between suburban centers and outlying communities.
 Crews plow and sand primary roads first and continue until they are clear.
 When primary roads are clear crews move to secondary roads.

 Blue lines indicate priority 2 (secondary roads).
 Secondary roads link local communities with primary roads.
 Secondary roads may enter residential neighborhoods, provide direct property access, and move traffic from primary roads to local access roads.
 It is important to remember during major snow events that crews spend most of the initial response clearing snow and ice on primary roads before moving to secondary roads.